-Student and property enthusiast Ed Howe has created an interactive online map showing all projects currently under construction or proposed in and around Manchester city centre, to demonstrate the clusters of development activity.
+Student and property enthusiast Ed Howe created an interactive online map showing all projects currently under construction or proposed in and around Manchester city centre, to demonstrate the clusters of development activity.
 Howe is studying for a master’s degree in city planning at Newcastle University and is originally from Salford.
 The colour-coded map indicates the locations of proposed buildings, as well as those projects that have been granted planning permission or are under construction.
 The map also includes transport schemes and MasterPlan areas.

 Design and Thought